 Price risk is the risk of variability in fair value due to movements in equity or market prices.
-We are subject to risk of prices of our products due to competitive or regulatory pressures.
+We are subject to the risk of price variability pursuant to our products due to competitive or regulatory pressures.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk.